.

 The single would eventually reach the Top Twenty on the Sydney music charts in 1976.
 Around the same time, he married his girlfriend, Kim Reeder.
 Robert Stigwood, who at the time was the Bee Gees' manager, signed Andy to his label, RSO Records in early 1976, after he had heard some of Andy's demo tapes.
 Andy soon moved to Miami Beach, Florida, to begin working on songs with his brother Barry and co-producers Albhy Galuten and Karl Richardson.

 In late 1976 in Miami, Andy, with older brother Barry producing and recording in the famed Criteria Studios, set about making his first album, 'Flowing Rivers', around the same time as The Eagles were finishing their album Hotel California.
 Eagles guitarist Joe Walsh played on two songs on his first album.
 The first release from the album, and Gibb’s first single released outside Australia, was "I Just Want to Be Your Everything" which was written by Barry, who also provided backup vocals.
-It reached number one in the United States and Australia and was the most played record of the year.
+It reached #1 in the United States and Australia and was the most played record of the year.
 In Britain it was a lesser hit, just scraping into the Top 30.

-In the United States it replaced "Stayin' Alive" at the top of the charts, and then was surpassed by "Night Fever" at number one in mid-March.
+In the United States it replaced "Stayin' Alive" at the top of the charts, and then was surpassed by "Night Fever" at #1 in mid-March.
 On 25 January 1978, he had a daughter, Peta Jaye, but the couple had already separated before Reeder discovered she was pregnant.
 They divorced later that year.
 Andy then began work with the Gibb-Galuten-Richardson production team on his second album, 'Shadow Dancing', which was released in April 1978.
 The title track, written by all four Gibb brothers, was released as a single in the United States in April 1978.

 He returned to the studio to begin recording sessions for his final full studio album, 'After Dark'.
 In March 1980, the last of Gibb's Top Ten singles charted just ahead of the album's release.
-"Desire" (written by all four Gibb brothers), was recorded for Bee Gees' 1979 album 'Spirits Having Flown', and featured their original track complete with Andy's original "guest vocal" track.
+"Desire" (written by all four Gibb brothers), was recorded for Bee Gees' 1979 album 'Spirits Having Flown' and featured their original track complete with Andy's original "guest vocal" track.
 A second single, "I Can't Help It", a duet with family friend and fellow British and Australian expat Olivia Newton-John, reached the top 20.
 Later in the year, 'Andy Gibb's Greatest Hits' was released as a finale to his contract with RSO Records, with two new songs: "Time Is Time" (number 15 in January 1981) and "Me (Without You)" (Gibb's last top 40 chart entry) shipped as singles, before RSO founder Robert Stigwood had to let him go due to his cocaine addiction and behavioral problems.

-"After Dark" and "Will You Still Love Me Tomorrow" were non-single songs added to the album, the latter of which was a duet with P. P. Arnold, who had previously worked with Barry Gibb, including singing uncredited backups on "Bury Me Down by the River" from Cucumber Castle.
+"After Dark" and "Will You Still Love Me Tomorrow" were non-single songs added to the album, the latter of which was a duet with P. P. Arnold, who had previously worked with Barry Gibb, including singing uncredited backups on "Bury Me Down by the River" from 'Cucumber Castle'.
 During his relationship with actress Victoria Principal, Gibb worked on several projects outside the recording studio including performances in Andrew Lloyd Webber's Joseph and the Amazing Technicolor Dreamcoat on Broadway and Gilbert & Sullivan's The Pirates of Penzance in Los Angeles, California.

 He also co-hosted the television music show, Solid Gold, from 1980 to 1982.
 Around the same time, Gibb was invited to sing the first verse on Queen's "Play the Game" and lead singer Freddie Mercury apparently was amazed with Gibb's abilities.
-According to some sources, the tape was found in 1990 in search of Queen archives for bonus tracks for CD, but was not used.
+According to some sources, the tape was found in 1990 in search of Queen archives for bonus tracks for CD but was not used.
 Since it has not been heard by any Queen collectors, its existence is somewhat doubtful.
 Although record producer Mack has also confirmed that the version did exist.

 At around 8:30 am on 10 March 1988, Gibb's doctor told him that more tests were needed to determine the cause of his chest pains.
 Later that day, Gibb slumped into unconsciousness and died as a result of myocarditis, an inflammation of the heart muscle caused by a recent viral infection (a diagnosis supported by William Shell, a cardiologist who had previously treated Gibb).
 With the announcement of Gibb's death, his ex-wife Kim Reeder was not surprised.
 "I always knew that one day I'd get a call with news like this.
 It was only a matter of time."
 The Gibb family would also maintain it was not an overdose that killed Gibb — as some media reports suggested — but natural causes after years of abuse of alcohol and other drugs.